 Following HHS Secretary's declaration of the COVID-19 PHE on March 13, 2020, California temporarily expanded its existing telehealth service provisions for Medi-Cal beneficiaries.
 For example, Medi-Cal began to reimburse providers for medically appropriate services rendered over the phone at the same rate as via video.
 Out-of-state licensed providers were also allowed to apply for enrollment in the Medi-Cal Fee-for-Service (FFS) program to fill the needs for additional providers during the PHE.
 Moreover, Medi-Cal temporarily allowed for expanded access to telehealth through non-public technology platforms, such as Apple FaceTime, Facebook Messenger video chat, Google Hangouts video, WhatsApp video chat, Zoom, or Skype.
-Essentially, providers were allowed to render all applicable Medi-Cal services that can be appropriately provided via telehealth modalities - even those historically not identified or regularly provided via telehealth to new and established patients.
+Essentially, providers were allowed to render all applicable Medi-Cal services that can be appropriately provided via telehealth to new and established patients.